Digitalisation & Cybersecurity

 Cybersecurity

-represents one of the fastest-developing digital trends, moving as rapidly as the digital transformation itself.
+represents one of the fastest-developing digital trends, moving as rapidly as digital transformation.

-This paper also presents and shortly describes, the main standardisation and technological challenges which have been identified by UNIFE members.
+This paper also presents and briefly describes the primary standardisation and technological challenges UNIFE members have identified.

-The completion of these objectives will ensure the full alignment and commitment of the European Rail Supply Industry towards the European strategy to tackle cybersecurity.
+The completion of these objectives will ensure the complete alignment and commitment of the European Rail Supply Industry towards the European strategy to tackle cybersecurity.

 For more information, please contact: